-A popular preacher, lecturer, interfaith leader, and community activist, Dr. Spath has been a leader of the Mayor’s Commission on Inter-Faith Understanding, Fort Wayne, IN and the St. Louis World Religions Dialogue (1979-95).
-He served as host for Inter-Faith Service of Prayer for Peace, featuring H. H., the Dalai Lama (1993), and a member of the Yom Ha’Shoah Holocaust Remembrance Planning Committee, Fort Wayne (2001-2007), the Planning Committee of the St. Louis Holocaust Museum and Learning Center (1992-95), and is past Board Chair of the Fort Wayne Urban League.
+Michael was a founder and leader of the Mayor’s Commission on Inter-Faith Understanding, Fort Wayne, IN and the St. Louis World Religions Dialogue (1979-95), and was co-founder of Confluence: Fort Wayne Interfaith Dialogue.
+He served on the Planning Committee of the St. Louis Holocaust Museum and Learning Center (1992-95), and is past Board Chair of the Fort Wayne Urban League.

 He has presented professional papers on topics as diverse as: Dante and Islam; Dominican friar, Riccoldo da Monte Croce and the medieval Christian encounter with Islam; Rumi’s spirituality; Sufi spirituality; Ikkyu and “Red-thread Zen”; Christian Zionism; Politics and the Tao te Ching; American Civil Religion and Its Love of Israel; Evolutionary Spirituality and Terrorism; and “Integrative Spirituality and the Evolutionary Frontier.”